A Simplified Guide to Oral Antipsychotic Medications – Mechanism of Action, Side Effects and Need to Know Points

 In this particular summary, we focus on the commonly used oral atypical antipsychotic medications that are used in schizophrenia and highlight the key receptor profiles.
 It is important to note there may be several other receptors involved.
 However, we focus on the most important ones that are responsible for efficacy and tolerability.

-Each antipsychotic has a link to the full product information from the Therapeutic Goods Administration (TGA) for products available in Australia and FDA for Cariprazine.
+Each antipsychotic has a link to the full product information from the Therapeutic Goods Administration (TGA) for products available in Australia.

 Stahl, S. M. (2013).
 Stahl’s essential psychopharmacology: neuroscientific basis and practical applications.
 Cambridge university press.